Lvzbel/rent-a-car/README.md

 ## What I learned from this project

-Building this website was alot of especially because I had to figure out how to create custom taxonomies and how to filter post using those custom taxonomies.
+Building this website was a lot of especially because I had to figure out how to create custom taxonomies and how to filter posts using those custom taxonomies.

+I also put a lot of in optimizing the site, by enqueuing styles sheet and script conditionally to achieve high performance.